Sorsa55/Sorsa55/README.md

 Best way to contact me is discord: sorsa5 or linkedin in/lauri-lindgren-7b321930b

-i also train a lot in gym, which may be related to my current project...
+i also train a lot in gym, related to project planed to be out in june or july 2026